 Coronavirus: support for Sandwell businesses

-Think Sandwell wants you to have up-to-date information from credible sources.
-We are reviewing this page daily.
+The Covid-19 coronavirus pandemic has affected every area of people’s lives.
+Think Sandwell wants you to have up-to-date information from credible sources, so we are still reviewing these pages regularly.

 Immediate health concerns